BibleClinger/F4RegPath/README.md

 Everything except the icon is released under the MIT license.

 [Fighter Jet](https://icons8.com/icon/7T9paWRNQ1CI/fighter-jet) icon by [Icons8](https://icons8.com).
 As required by the free license, the program must link to the Fighter Jet page.
 Changes to the program must either use another icon with a different license, or else respect this requirement.

+This project is not affilliated with Benchmark Sims.
+It is a 3rd party program designed to support users of Falcon BMS.